MatDwyer94/COSC2196-Assignment3_COVID-NOW/index.md

 Miscellaneous software technologies such as database and cybersecurity based technologies will definitely be needed to make sure the app and it's data is kept secure.

 ## Testing
+Testing of the app part of the project would start when there is some sort of functional ability to it.
+The focus would be on the development and testing of the hardware side.
+Making sure that the hardware can stand up to regular use, be easy enough for a regular person to use, make sure its connection functionality to the app works correctly are all significant challenges which would need to be ironed out.
+Having users test the hardware, and eventually the software as well would be very important to make sure it is universally usable.
+Wre would need users from almost every background to make sure that you don't need specialised knowledge.
+To do this, we would likely set up spots in large public areas such as shopping centres, asking people to come and try our device and app.

 ## Timeframe
 - Week 1-6: